Leon Boullemier: Early and personal life

 Boullemier's parents, ceramic artist Antonin Boullemier, who had trained at the Sèvres porcelain factory, and his wife Léonie Michel, daughter of a physician to Emperor Napoleon III, left France for England during the Franco-Prussian War in 1871.
 Antonin took up employment as a painter at Minton's ceramics factory in the city of Stoke, Staffordshire, where Boullemier, their third child, and second son, was born.
 His birth was registered in the third quarter of 1874.
 His younger brother Lucien played football professionally before making a success in his father's profession.

 From the late 1890s onwards, Boullemier used an anglicised version of his surname.
-In his later football career, he was known as Leon Bullimer, and in context of Northamptonshire cricket, he was Leo Bullimer.
+In his later football career, he was known as Leon Bullimer, and in the context of Northamptonshire cricket, he was Leo Bullimer.
 His son Leonard, also known as Leo, played Minor Counties cricket for Northamptonshire second eleven.

 Boullemier died in Northampton in 1954, at the age of 79.

 Football career

-Boullemier, who played as a goalkeeper, was on the books of both Stoke and Burslem Port Vale, but never appeared in the Football League for either club.
+Boullemier, who played as a goalkeeper, was on the books of both Stoke and Burslem Port Vale but never appeared in the Football League for either club.
 He played three times for Stockport County in the Lancashire League in 1895, and joined Football League Second Division club Lincoln City at the end of that year.
 Boullemier made his Football League debut on 21 December, in a 1–0 home defeat to Liverpool, and was ever-present for the remainder of the 1895–96 season, as Lincoln finished in 13th position in the 16-team division.
 He played in every match again the following season, as Lincoln finished bottom of the league and were required to apply for re-election.
-Although their application was successful, Boullemier left the club, and signed for Reading of the Southern League.
+Although their application was successful, Boullemier left the club and signed for Reading of the Southern League.

 He spent one season with Reading, playing in the Western League as well as the Southern.
 According to 'H.L.B.' in the Sporting Mirror, "the Reading eleven is a hard-working one, and possesses a powerful defence, with a splendid goalkeeper in Bullimer".
 A rib injury sustained during a match in March 1898 caused the club to bring in another goalkeeper, in the shape of Leicester Fosse's Arthur Howes, to cover for a few weeks while Boullemier regained his fitness.

 He spent the 1898–99 season with Brighton United, also a Southern League club, and ended his playing career with Midland League club Northampton Town.